canozbey/SplitExp/README.md

 # SplitExp

-> SplitExp is a rule based program that detects sentence boundaries in Turkish Texts by using regular expressions.
+> SplitExp is a rule based program that detects sentence boundaries including direct quotations in Turkish Texts by using regular expressions.

 **The Regular Expression of SplitExp Version 1**